NashTech-Labs/cloudwatch-metrics/README.md

 2. Create IAM role to enable the metrics collection
 3. Create Cloudwatch agent configuration file

+## Create a configuration file for Cloudwatch
 If you create or edit the CloudWatch agent configuration file manually, you can give it any name.
 For simplicity in troubleshooting, it is recommended that we name it /opt/aws/amazon-cloudwatch-agent/etc/amazon-cloudwatch-agent.json on a Linux server and $Env:ProgramData\Amazon\AmazonCloudWatchAgent\amazon-cloudwatch-agent.json on servers running Windows Server.

-The cloudwatch configurations for Linux and Windows are present in their respective directories.= in this repository.
+The cloudwatch configurations for Linux and Windows are present in their respective directories in this repository.